-RETIREMENT BENEFIT COSTS - Payments to defined contribution retirement benefit plans are recognised as an expense when employees have rendered service entitling them to the contributions.
+DEFINED CONTRIBUTION PLANS - Payments to defined contribution plans are recognised as an expense when employees have rendered service entitling them to the contributions.
 Payments made to state-managed retirement benefit plans are accounted for as payments to defined contribution plans where the Group's obligations under the plans are equivalent to those arising in a defined contribution retirement benefit plan.

-EMPLOYEE LEAVE ENTITLEMENT - Employee entitlements to annual leave are recognised when they accrue to employees.
+EMPLOYEE LEAVE ENTITLEMENT - Other employment benefits include employee entitlements to annual leave which are recognised when they accrue to employees.
 A provision is made for the estimated liability for annual leave as a result of services rendered by employees up to the end of the reporting period.

-INCOME TAX - Income tax expense represents the sum of the tax currently payable and deferred tax.
+INCOME TAX - Income tax expense represents the sum of current and deferred tax which is recognised in profit or loss.